Take a look at the Best Herbs and Vegetables You Can Grow Indoors in Water for a fresh uninterrupted supply that too in a limited space!

-Growing green onions in water is super easy, too.
-You don’t need a garden for this; all you need is a sunny windowsill, transparent jar or glass, and green onion bulbs.
+Growing green onions in water is super easy.
+All you need is a sunny windowsill, a transparent jar or glass, and green onion bulbs.
 Read more about this here!

 3. Bok Choi

-Bok choy, Bok Choi or Chinese cabbage is a green vegetable widely consumed in many Asian countries.
-Can be eaten raw, in salad and cooked.
-It contains lots of vitamins and minerals.
-To regrow again, cut the base of the stem and place this in a small bowl of water.
+Bok choy, Pak Choi, or Chinese cabbage, is a green vegetable widely consumed in many Asian countries.
+To regrow it, cut the base of the stem and place it in a small bowl of water.
 It’s that simple!
-You will see how the new growth begins in only 2 days.
-See the tutorial!
-Either use the young leaves or transplant the regrowing Bok Choi in a container.
+You will see how the new growth begins in only two days.

-Fennel looks similar to dill, it can be a great addition to your cuisines.
-You can regrow it as easily as celery.
-Take a fennel bulb and set it in a cup or small bowl of clear water, a level of water should be at the level of the bulb.
-Keep the bowl in a spot that receives some sun and change the water in every couple of days.
+Take a fennel bulb and set it in a cup or small bowl of clear water; the water level should touch the bulb’s base.
+Keep the bowl in a spot that receives some sun and change the water every couple of days.

-Get the lemongrass stalks and keep them in water in a bright spot that receives some sun, change the water every day, and watch as new leaves begin growing almost immediately.
-The roots start emerging after a week, and the stalk eventually divides itself (via offshoot stalks) after a few weeks.
-You can either use it or transplant that in pot.
+Get the lemongrass stalks and keep them in water in a bright spot that receives some sun; change the water every day, and watch as new leaves grow almost immediately.

 9. Beet Greens